-The AAP (American Academy of Pediatrics) suggest that you do not use crib bumpers, blankets, or any loose materials or toys that may be of suffocation or strangulation hazard.
-Side note: this does not include a pacifier however which is actually suggested to be used and may prevent SIDS.
+The AAP (American Academy of Pediatrics) suggests that you do not use crib bumpers, blankets, or any loose materials or toys that may be of suffocation or strangulation hazard.
+Side note: this does not include a pacifier, which is actually suggested to be used and may prevent SIDS.

 If you think that was a lot of information, this second part is simpler.

 There are two types of crib mattress: